One Small Seabird Egg Offers Hope for Hawai‘i’s Biodiversity

 Moving the Fight to Maui

-In addition to upholding the law, these legal suits are leading to new research that helps further understanding of how best to protect birds from human actions, and new findings about where the birds travel.
-(As far as the Philippines, a trek of over 5,000 miles.)
+In addition to upholding the law, these legal suits and the conservation projects they help facilitate are leading to better understanding of how best to protect birds from human actions, as well as restore the ecosystems on which we all depend.

 Jessica is a former award-winning journalist.
 She enjoys wild places and dispensing justice, so she considers her job here to be a pretty amazing fit.